 - Having a real experience in the Himalayas is far away.

-15 Days Upper Mustang Trek Introduction
+15-Day Upper Mustang Trek Overview

 Explore Upper Mustang, a region of Nepal that remained isolated from the rest of the world until 1992.
 This secluded area is sometimes nicknamed the "Last Forbidden Kingdom."
 It keeps Tibetan Buddhist culture alive in its purest form through old monasteries, medieval palaces, and traditional villages that have remained unchanged over time.
 The terrain is very different from what you would expect to see in the Himalayas.
 It's a beautiful high-altitude desert with eroded cliffs, deep valleys, and huge, dry plateaus.
 This walk is more than just an adventure; it's a deep cultural experience that lets you see how the Loba people live, speak, and practice their religion, which are all part of a rich Tibetan legacy.

 The hike brings you into the Himalayas' rain shadow, where the rocks change into a beautiful mix of red, brown, and ochre.
 After the Kali Gandaki valley, which is the deepest valley in the world, you'll walk over pathways that are blown by the wind and have amazing views of big mountains like Dhaulagiri, Annapurna, and Nilgiri.
-This area boasts a unique trans-Himalayan ecology, showcasing uncommon plants, historic cave homes, and rocks adorned with prayer flags.
+This area has a unique trans-Himalayan ecology, showcasing uncommon plants, historic cave homes, and rocks adorned with prayer flags.
 The architecture of Mustang, with its whitewashed buildings, beautifully carved entrances, and mountain fortifications, is a mix of Nepalese and Tibetan styles.
 Such diversity makes it a wonderful place for photographers and culture lovers to visit.

 Our journey starts with a beautiful drive from Pokhara to Kagbeni.
 The entrance to Upper Mustang and Chele is where the desert environment truly comes to life.
 The best part of the trip is Lo Manthang, the walled capital of the old kingdom.
 You will see historic monuments like the Royal Palace, Thubchen Gompa, and the Chhoser Cave Complex, which is a maze of tunnels constructed by people thousands of years ago.
 The way back through Ghami and Muktinath adds a spiritual element, as Muktinath is a holy place for both Hindus and Buddhists.